hyto/nax/README.md

-This library has basic structures to comunicate arduino/esp devices via PJON with software bitbang and come functions to get freemem data and easy to use serial prints with printf formatting.
+This library has basic structures to comunicate arduino/esp devices via PJON with software bitbang and come with functions to get freemem data and easy to use serial prints with printf formatting.